 Romelu scored on his West Brom debut after he netted their third goal in a 3-0 victory over Liverpool at the Hawthorns Stadium in the opening game of the campaign.

 The Belgian striker scored on his first start for West Brom with the winner in a 1-0 victory over Reading.
 Ironically, Lukaku scored two goals in the same Premier League game for the first time with a double in a 2-0 victory at Reading.

 Lukaku netted in the Baggies’ famous 2-0 win at Anfield to continue his prolific form.
 He secured a little slice of history with a hat-trick in a 5-5 draw with Manchester United in Sir Alex Ferguson’s final game in charge.

 Romelu finished the season with 17 times in 35 Premier League games, which was more goals than any of his Chelsea team-mates.

-Romelu made a disappointing start to the 2013-14 season after he missed the decisive penalty in Chelsea’s penalty shootout loss to Bayern Munich in the Uefa Super Cup.
+Romelu made a disappointing start to the 2013-14 season after he missed the decisive penalty in Chelsea FC’s penalty shootout loss to Bayern Munich in the Uefa Super Cup.

-He was sent out on loan again for the season after Jose Mourinho failed to guarantee the Belgian striker regular first-team football.
+He was sent out on loan again for the season after Jose Mourinho failed to guarantee the Belgian striker regular first-team football at Stamford Bridge.